[Looking for Charlie's main web site?]

 For most Apache users, the most common way to perform blocking of a query string would be to leverage the standard Apache Rewrite module, which is at least implemented (readily available to enable) in all modern Apache deployments, though it's not necessarily enabled by default.

 And if you already know all about it, you can skip to the specific rule I will suggest.
-But as I've helped people this week, many who are stuck with the responsibility of dealing with this issue are NOT that familiar with Apache, or at least not necessarily with using rewrite rules in general, let along blocking on the query string in particular.
+But I've helped people this week, many who are stuck with the responsibility of dealing with this issue are NOT that familiar with Apache, or at least not necessarily with using rewrite rules in general, let alone blocking on the query string in particular.
 So I'm sharing here just a little more detail than I did about IIS, to help such folks.

 LoadModule rewrite_module modules/mod_rewrite.so

-Second, one has to then specifically enable the rewrite engine, which can be done via another directive in the httpd.conf file.
-(I should note that Apache is very flexible, and this directive like others can be set in this file, within a "virtual host" in this or included .conf files, at the directory level in such a .conf file, or even in a separate .htaccess file placed in the webroot of your site.)
-I'll just say that if you don't find it already existing already in those files, you could enable it in the httpd.conf file with this line:
+(I should note also that Apache is VERY flexible, and this directive like others can be set in VARIOUS PLACES, whether in this file or an included .conf file--and possibly within a "virtual host" or at the "directory" level in such a .conf file--or even in a separate .htaccess file placed in the webroot of your site!)

 RewriteEngine on